angular/angular/contributing-docs/commit-message-guidelines.md

 Closes #<pr number>
 ```

-Breaking Change section should start with the phrase `BREAKING CHANGE: ` followed by a summary of the breaking change, a blank line, and a detailed description of the breaking change that also includes migration instructions.
+Breaking Change section should start with the phrase `BREAKING CHANGE: ` followed by a *brief* summary of the breaking change, a blank line, and a detailed description of the breaking change that also includes migration instructions.

 Similarly, a Deprecation section should start with `DEPRECATED: ` followed by a short description of what is deprecated, a blank line, and a detailed description of the deprecation that also mentions the recommended update path.

 ## Revert commits